 Spring nitrogen drives early grass growth

-The most important factor affecting spring grass growth on farms is the date and quantity of spring nitrogen (N) and sulphur fertilizer application.
+The most important factor affecting spring grass growth on farms is the date and quantity of spring nitrogen (N) and sulphur fertiliser application.
 Experiments have shown that early spring applications of N resulted in at least 10 kg DM per kg N applied.
 If you apply N late in the spring, you could be delaying grass growth by 3 weeks.
 This in effect means that if you don’t apply N early you could be faced with an avoidable extended housing period.
 The value of this early grass is significant, but for a spring block calving dairy herd every extra day you can have cows out at grass in the spring increases net profit by £2.20 per cow (Teagasc, 2016).

 As day length and soil temperatures begin to increase in spring, the grass plant is at its lowest ebb in terms of energy.
 It needs N to trap sunlight and therefore grow, if we supply nitrate that is easily taken up by the root system then photosynthesis and grass growth will begin earlier.
 Soil sulphur levels are also at a low ebb at this time of year and any available sulphur remaining from last year has been leached at this stage.
 Nitrogen works better when there is sulphur available so the use of an N & S product will boost grass growth but also protein and sugar levels.